 Day 01: Drive from Kathmandu to Pokhara (914m.) takes about seven hours.

-Pokhara is tourist's paradise with full of natural as well as cultural heritage sites such as lakes, caves, temples of Buddhist and Hindus along with mountains.
-You can observe views to the north across the hills and Phewa Tal (lake) to the white peaks of the Annapurna and Dhaulagiri ranges.
-Stay overnight at hotel
+Pokhara is the tourist's paradise with full of natural as well as cultural heritage sites such as lakes, caves, Buddhist monasteries and Hindu temples along with the magnificent views of Lamjung Himal, Annapurna, Dhaulagiri and many other mountain peaks.
+Stay overnight at hotel in Pokhara.

-From here you begin your trek to Pothana (1900m.).
-The trail ascends all the way to Pothana through forests until you reach the village called Dhampus.
-This is a Gurung village which gives you an opportunity to look at the magnificent views of Annapurna ranges that include Lamjung Himal and Manaslu.
-The ascending trail follows to Pothana through the forests.
-This is a small village which is surrounded by forests having marvelous mountain views.
+From Phedi you begin your trek to Pothana (1900m), which is a small Gurung village surrounded by pine and rhododendron forests.
+You can see close up views of Lamjung and Annapurna Hima.
+The trail ascends all the way to Pothana through forests till you reach the village called Dhampus.
+It is a Gurung village which magnificent views of Annapurna ranges, Lamjung Himal and Manaslu.
 Stay overnight at lodge.

 Day 04: Trek from Ghandruk to Tadapani (2650m.) takes about four hours.

-The trek begins through the Gurung village with beautiful Rhododendron trees, amidst the chirping of birds that seem to be welcoming trekkers to their area.
-On the way you see a stream that runs down with its clear and pure water as you climb, you come across a place named Bherikharka with some tea shops and lodges for a rest.
-The trek then continues through a forest of Rhododendron trees until arriving at Tadapani.
+The trek begins through beautiful rhododendron forest enjoying chirping birds.
+The stream runs down its clear and pure water as you climb up.
+You will come across the place named Bherikharka with some tea shops and lodges for a rest.
+It takes another 2 and half hours to reach Tadapani mainly passing through dense forest.
 Stay overnight at lodge.

 Day 05: Trek from Tadapani to Ghorepani (2853m.) takes about five hours.

-Today’s trek starts with a short decline until a small stream and then uphill through Rhododendron trees.
-You then come across a place named Banthahiti with some tea houses and lodges.
+Today’s trek starts with a short descent till a small stream and then uphill through the Rhododendron forest.
+You come across a place name Banthahiti with the facility of tea houses and lodges.
 From here, the trail ascends through the forests up to Gurung Hill.
-Your trail then descends through the forest until Ghorepani.
+Now the trail descends till Ghorepani.
 Stay overnight at lodge.

 Day 06: Trek from Ghorepani to Tatopani (1189m.) takes about seven and half hours.

-This day offers you an early morning trip to Poon Hill (3232m.) to enjoy the sunrise view over Mt.
+arly morning hike up to Poon Hill (3232m) takes about one hour.
+Poon Hill is a popular viewpoint to see sunrise/sunset and majestic views of Mt.
 Dhaulagiri (8167m.), Tukuche Peak (6920m.), Nilgiri (6940m.), Varaha Shikhar (7847m.), Mt.
-Annapurna I (8091m.), Annapurna South (7219m.), Annapurna III (7855m.), Machhapuchhare (6993m.), Annapurna IV (7525m.), Annapurna II (7937m.), Lamjung Himal (6931m.) and other numerous snowcapped mountain peaks.
-After breakfast, you trek from Ghorepani to Tatopani.
+Annapurna I (8091m.), Annapurna South (7219m.), Annapurna III (7855m.), Machhapuchhare (6993m.), Annapurna IV (7525m.), Annapurna II (7937m.), and Lamjung Himal (6931m.).
+After spending sometime in Poon Hill, hike back to Ghorepani for breakfast and then continue trekking towards Tatopani.
 After descending through the rhododendron forest, fine vistas open up as you approach Chitre, with the Dhaulagiri Range straight ahead.
 The path then leads through terraced fields to Sikha, a Magar village clustered on a ridge.
 You continue to descend, gradually at first and then more steeply to cross the Ghar Khola.
 After a short climb you then cross the Kali Gandaki on a large suspension bridge and from here it is only a short distance upstream to Tatopani.
 Tatopani takes its name from the hot springs near the river below the village.
 At Tatopani you can enjoy a Natural Hot Springs sauna.
 Stay overnight at lodge.

 Day 07: Trek from Tatopani to Ghasa (2013m.) takes about five hours.